-Looking to learn coding languages?
-Here are great places to meet others with the same interest and to introduce yourself to the world of code.
+Looking to learn a coding language?
+Thinking about changing your career or simply interested learning a new skill?
+Here are 5 great places that feature free coding classes, workshops, and meetups – letting you meet others with the same interest and helping introduce you to the world of code.

 Washington D.C., like a few other major cities across the country, has seen its tech industry grow steadily over the past few years.
-And with it comes a demand for programmers and coders.
-And with that comes a demand for places to go and learn to code in the D.C. area.
+And with it comes a demand for programmers and coders and for places to learn to code in DC.

 Lots of it is great, and lots of it is not.

 Fortunately, you’ve already started to do your research on what’s right for you.
-Unless you’re here by accident.
-But anyway.
-If you’re looking to dip your toe into the world of coding, it might be useful to try a few free introduction courses or meetups to understand why you want to learn code and what your goal is.
+If you’re looking to dip your toe into the world of coding, and feel more inspired by an in-person learning environment and community, it might be useful to try a few free coding classes or meetups to start with.

-Here are the best free places to learn to code in Washington D.C.
+Here are the best free coding classes in Washington D.C.

 Hear Me Code, which was launched in 2013 by Shannon Turner, is a coding class and all-female network that prides itself in its accessibility for beginners.
 According to its website, 85% of the women who join their community are totally new to coding.